November 6, 2019 | 6:30-8:00PM | Hackensack UMC Palisades

 Why Is Duodenal Switch performed?

 SIPS is easier to perform and diminishes the diarrhea and nutritional deficiencies seen with the original duodenal switch, while also helping patients lose a lot of weight.
 This procedure is for severely obese people who are not able to lose weight with regular methods.
 Most surgeons will not perform SIPS surgery unless you are super-obese (BMI of 50 or higher) and your weight is causing serious health problems.
-Even after surgery, you will still need to eat healthy and exercise to maintain a healthy lifestyle.
+Even after surgery, you will still need to eat healthy foods and exercise to maintain a healthy lifestyle.

 How Well Does It Work?